boffincoders/HospitalManagementDashboard/README.md

 # Responsive Hospital Management Dashboard - Flutter

- Responsive Dashboard in Flutter it works perfectly on the Web, Tablet also on both Android and iOS phones
+ Responsive dashboard in Flutter it works perfectly on the Web, Tablet also on both Android and iOS phones

 # Web